 - If you have an expensive car payment, consider exchanging the car for a cheaper one.
 For instance, a payment on a used Honda Civic is often only $100-something per month.
 Once it’s paid off, your Civic can be driven for over 300,000 miles with regular oil changes.
 You can upgrade to a nice car after your business is stable.

 - If you go out to eat, you can often order sides instead of appetizers – they’re 3 times cheaper.

 - Order water with lemon instead of coffee, tea, soda, or alcohol.

 - Challenge yourself to a game: pick one week of the month where you won’t spend any money.
 And then, don’t buy anything – not food, not gas, nothing.

-- Put blankets in front of your doors on cold days.
+- If it’s cold outside, put blankets in front of your doors.
 This keeps the cold from seeping in under the cracks, lowering your heating bill.

 Extend your runway by a month